gilbuc/computer/README.md

 # Computer!?
-### Simple StartPage for any browser in Star Treck-look.
+### Simple StartPage for any browser in Star Trek-look.

 ![Computer](computer.png)